Report

 Yelda Syafrina

-Universitas Negeri Padang, ID
+Universitas Negeri Padang, Indonesia

 Hygiene as a Political Agenda: Sanitation for Natives and Environmental Issues in Colonial Surabaya